 Let’s look at Hierarchical Granularity.
 Now that we know that our slowest stage is “In Discussion”, we need to calculate this for each salesperson:

-Would you believe it, it’s our friend Amir again leading the pack, but this time Bruce is really struggling at “In Discussion”.
+Our friend Amir is leading the pack, whereas Bruce is really struggling at “In Discussion”.
 There are 10 days difference between them at this stage.
-A fortnight, pretty much!
-So what is Amir doing here that Bruce is not and why do the entire team (Amir excluded) struggle with momentum at this stage in the funnel?
+So, what is Amir doing here that Bruce is not?
+And why do the entire team (Amir excluded) struggle with momentum at this stage in the funnel?

 Now to Insight Granularity.
 There may well be more than just the differences between salespeople that have an effect on Stage Tenancy.
 If we are to truly offer better insight to our marketers and salespeople, we need to start delving deeper.